Generalized Versality, Special Points, and Resolvent Degree for the Sporadic Groups: Generalized Versality and Special Points

 \begin{theorem}[Generalized Versality and Special Points] Let $G$ be an algebraic group over $k$ and let $X$ be an irreducible, generically free, quasiprojective $G$-variety.
 Let $\mathcal{E}$ be a saturated class of accessory irrationalities.
 Then: \begin{enumerate} \item $X$ is weakly $\mathcal{E}$-versal if and only if for every $G$-torsor $T\ra \spec(K)$ with $K$ finitely generated over $k$, $\TX\lp \KE\rp\not= \emptyset$. \item If $G$ is smooth, $X$ is $\mathcal{E}$-versal if and only if for every $G$-torsor $T \ra \spec(K)$ with $K$ finitely generated over $k$, $\KE$-points are dense in $\TX$. \end{enumerate} \end{theorem}

 \begin{remark}[Context for Smoothness] Cartier showed that every algebraic group over a field $k$ of characteristic 0 is smooth (see \cite[Corollary 5.2.18]{Poonen2017}), so in this case, no assumption on $G$ is needed in the second part of the theorem.
-More generally, it seems reasonable to expect that the theorem holds without any assumptions on $G$ and $k$, at the cost of using fppf descent in lieu of Galois descent in the proof below.
+We assume smoothness in order to reduce the proof to a Galois descent argument.
+More generally, it seems reasonable to expect that the theorem holds without any assumptions on $G$ and $k$, at the cost of using fppf descent in lieu of Galois descent.
 We do not pursue this here. \end{remark}

 \begin{proof}[Proof of Theorem~\ref{thm:RDKD-versality and Special Points}] We begin by showing the first statement.
 Suppose that $X$ is weakly $\mathcal{E}$-versal.
 Let $K$ be a field which is finitely generated over $k$ and consider a $G$-torsor $T \ra \spec(K)$ with integral model $Y \ra Y/G$.
 The $G$-equivariant isomorphism $Y \times_{Y/G} \spec(K) \cong T$ induces